-The Educational Media Center has adopted the TPACK Framework (Mishra, Koelher 2008) believing at the heart of good teaching with technology there are three core components: Content, Pedagogy and Technology.
-Equally important are the relationships beteween these three components.
+The Educational Media Center has adopted the TPACK Framework (Koehler, Mishra 2009) believing at the heart of good teaching with technology there are three core components: Content, Pedagogy and Technology.
+Equally important are the relationships between these three components.

 What is a great teacher in the 21st Century?

 The issue of what instructors need to know about technology for effective teaching has been the center of intense debate for many years (e.g., Handler and Strudler, 1997, National Council for Accreditation of Teacher Education, 1997).

 The EMC has adopted the TPACK Framework (Koehler, Mishra 2009) believing at the heart of good teaching with technology there are three core components: Content, Pedagogy & Technology.
 Equally important are the relationships between these three components.
 Great teachers consciously and unconsciously simultaneously integrate technology, pedagogy and content every time they teach.

 Content knowledge about the actual subject matter.
 Content varies greatly by subject matter and the instructor is the subject matter expert.

 Pedagogical Knowledge is knowledge about the processes and practices or methods of teaching and learning.
 This is a form of knowledge that is involved in all issues of student learning, classroom management, lesson development and implementation, and student evaluation.
 It includes knowledge about techniques or methods to be used in the classroom; the nature of the target audience; and strategies for evaluating student understanding.
 An instructor with pedagogical knowledge understands how students construct knowledge and acquire skills; develop habits of mind and positive dispositions towards learning.
 The EMC offers professional development opportunities to help instructors to apply pedagogical knowledge to improve teaching and learning.